Derrick-lau/library-management/server/README.md

 The Node server uses the [Sequelize](http://docs.sequelizejs.com/) library for interacting with the SQLite database.

 It uses the [Express](https://expressjs.com/) framework for running the web server and routing queries.

-## Server Test Page

-This repository also contains a server test page - `server_test.html`.
-This can be used both to check the server is operating correctly and to act as an example of how to make requests to the server.